pvasek/kudu-wiki/Configurable-settings.md

 Use this flag to add things at the end of the msbuild command line, such that it overrides any previous parts of the default command line.

-e.g. to choose the Debug build configuration (default is Release), you could have:
+e.g. to choose the Debug build configuration (default is Release) and apply a chained config transform, you could have:

     [config]
-    SCM_BUILD_ARGS=-p:Configuration=Debug
+    SCM_BUILD_ARGS=-p:Configuration=Debug;PublishProfile=MyChainedTransform

 ### Taking over the script generator command line